Generic Name: alvimopan (AL vi MOE pan)

 oxycodone (OxyContin, Combunox, Roxicodone, Percocet);

 FDA pregnancy category B. Alvimopan is not expected to be harmful to an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant during treatment.
+Tell your doctor if you are pregnant.

 It is not known whether alvimopan passes into breast milk or if it could harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+Tell your doctor if you are breast-feeding a baby.

 How is alvimopan given?